-These risks include (i) legal risks arising from potential changes required to documentation for new and existing transactions; (ii) financial risks arising from any changes in the valuation of financial instruments linked to benchmark rates; (iii) pricing risks arising from how changes to benchmark indices could impact pricing mechanisms on some instruments; (iv) operational risks arising from the potential requirement to adapt IT systems, trade reporting infrastructure and operational processes; and (v) conduct risks arising from the potential impact of communication with customers and engagement during the transition period.
-The replacement benchmarks, and the timing of and mechanisms for implementation have not yet been confirmed by central banks.
-Accordingly, it is not currently possible to determine whether, or to what extent, any such changes would affect the Consumer Group.
-However, the elimination of LIBOR or other benchmarks, and the implementation of alternative benchmark rates may have a material adverse effect on the Consumer Group's business, results of operations, financial condition and prospects.
+- (i) legal risks arising from potential changes required to documentation for new and existing transactions; - (ii) financial and accounting risks arising from changes in the valuation, hedging, cancellation and recognition of financial instruments associated with benchmarks; - (iii) business risk that the revenues from LIBOR-linked products decline;

+- (iv) pricing risks arising from how changes to benchmark indices could impact pricing mechanisms on some instruments; - (v) operational risks arising from the potential requirement to adapt IT systems, trade reporting infrastructure and operational processes; - (vi) conduct risks arising from the potential impact of communication with customers and engagement during the transition period, and - (vii) litigation risk in relation to the products and services offered by the Consumer Group, which could have an adverse effect on its profitability.

+The replacement benchmarks and their transition path have been defined, but the mechanisms for implementation are under development.
+Accordingly, it is not currently possible to determine whether, or to what extent, any such changes would affect the Consumer Group, but could, amongst other things, increase operating costs and affect the validity of existing contracts and the valuation of the Consumer Group's assets, which in turn could have a material adverse effect on the Consumer Group's business, results of operations, financial condition and prospects.

-Changes in accounting standards could impact reported earnings
+Changes in accounting standards could influence reported profits or have an impact on capital